Double Bay

 Double Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 32 projects likely impacting the area.
-Notable projects include Woollahra Station Activation (Eastern Suburbs Railway), InterContinental Double Bay $1 Billion Mixed-Use Redevelopment, Belle de Vie, and Blume.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 32 projects likely to affect the region.
+Notable initiatives include Woollahra Station Activation (part of Eastern Suburbs Railway), InterContinental Double Bay $1 Billion Mixed-Use Redevelopment, Belle de Vie, and Blume.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.